How to Become a Rehabilitation Counselor

 Earn an Accredited Graduate Degree in Counseling or a Related Field

 Most graduate degrees in rehabilitation counseling require approximately 60 hours and take two years to complete.
-They include fieldwork, during which you will observe and later work with licensed rehabilitation counselors.
+They include fieldwork, during which you will observe and work with licensed rehabilitation counselors.
 Most states require that a rehabilitation counselor graduate from a program accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 3. 3